Design and implement an Oracle database in Azure

 Generate an AWR report

-If you have an existing an Oracle database and are planning to migrate to Azure, you have several options.
+If you have an existing an Oracle Enterprise Edition database and are planning to migrate to Azure, you have several options.
 If you have the Diagnostics Pack for your Oracle instances, you can run the Oracle AWR report to get the metrics (IOPS, Mbps, GiBs, and so on).
-Then choose the VM based on the metrics that you collected.
-Or you can contact your infrastructure team to get similar information.
+For those databases without the Diagnostics Pack license or for a Standard Edition database, the same important metrics can be collected with a Statspack report after manual snapshots have been collected.
+The main difference between these two reporting methods is that AWR is automatically collected and provides more information about the database than it's predecessor reporting option of Statspack.

 Following are the metrics that you can obtain from the AWR report: